boazsegev/plezi/websocket chatroom.md

 	end
 ```

-Hmm.. **collect**? what is the `collect` method? - well, this is a little bit of more Anorexic magic that allows us to ask and collect information from all the _other_ active connections.
+Hmm.. **collect**? what is the `collect` method? - well, this is a little bit of more Plezi magic that allows us to ask and collect information from all the _other_ active connections.
 This method returns an array of all the responses.

 We will use `collect` to get an array of all the connected nicknames - we will write the `_ask_nickname` method in just a bit.